 This three-year initiative is supported by the IEEE New Initiatives Committee.
 During the first year of the project, a set of 17 current ILN course programs are being offered through industry and organization partners in Kenya and Zambia to collect feedback from their engineers that will inform next steps in the project and the development of new courses.
 Local IEEE Section volunteers and the IEEE Region 8 Action for Industry Initiative are helping to identify and engage with relevant industry and organizational partners.

-In years two and three, the program will be expanded into Uganda, Rwanda, Ghana, and Nigeria, creating the foundation for an ongoing full program of sustainable, high-quality, nationally certified IEEE continuing education resources for practicing engineers throughout Africa and other regions globally.
+In year two, the program will expand into Ghana, Nigeria, Rwanda and Uganda, creating the foundation for an ongoing full program of sustainable, high-quality, nationally certified IEEE continuing education resources for practicing engineers throughout Africa and other regions globally.

 The 2021 IEEE eLearning Pilot Courses Collection, created for the first year of the project, is a selection of 17 of the latest course programs from the IEEE Learning Network (ILN), including courses on 5G Networks, Artificial Intelligence, Blockchain, Edge Computing, Smart Grid, Power System Safety, and more.

 Each course program contains four to six courses that offer peer-reviewed instruction from IEEE subject-matter experts.
 Each course also includes assessments to test mastery of the content at the completion of the course.
 Altogether, there are over 100 hours of peer-reviewed courseware by IEEE subject-matter experts from around the world.